Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Applications of Our Anchor-Based Understanding

 \subsubsection{Method}

-In \S~\ref{subsec:deep_layer}, we verify the correlation between the attention weights $\left(A_l\left(q, p_1\right), \ldots, A_l\left(q, p_C\right)\right)$ and the model's output results.
-Here, $p_1,...,p_C$ denotes the label word position indexes, and $q$ is the target position.
-For a single attention head, the attention score is computed as:

-This implies that $A_l^h(q,p_i)$ is influenced by $\mathbf{q}_q \mathbf{k}_{p_i}^T$, i.e., the similarity between the key and query vectors.
-Therefore, if the key vectors $\mathbf{k}$ of label words $p_i$ and $p_k$ are close, $A_l^h(q,p_i)$ and $A_l^h(q,p_k)$ will be relatively close for any input.
-Furthermore, considering the distribution of query vectors $\mathbf{q}_q$, we employ a PCA-like method to extract the components of the key vectors along the directions with significant variations in $\mathbf{q}_q$, and concatenate all heads to get feature $\hat{\mathbf{k}}$ (see Appendix~\ref{appendix:hat_k} for details).
-The confusion between categories can then be measured by evaluating the distance between $\hat{\mathbf{k}}$:
+Our previous analysis in \S~\ref{subsec:deep_layer} shows a strong correlation between the model output and $A(q,p_i)$, which is determined by $\mathbf{q}_q\mathbf{k}_{p_i}^T$ as per Eq.~\ref{equ:icl}.
+Should the key vectors $\mathbf{k}$ for label words $p_i$ and $p_k$ be similar, $A(q,p_i)$ and $A(q,p_k)$ will also likely be similar, leading to potential label confusion.
+Furthermore, considering the distribution of query vectors $\mathbf{q}_q$, we employ a PCA-like method to extract the components of the key vectors along the directions with significant variations in $\mathbf{q}_q$, denoted as $\hat{\mathbf{k}}$ (see Appendix~\ref{appendix:hat_k} for details).
+We anticipate that the distances between these $\hat{\mathbf{k}}$s can correspond to the category confusion of the model, thus revealing one possible origin of ICL errors.
+Here, we normalize the distances to a scale of 0-1, with 0 indicating the highest degree of category confusion: